ryanmcalister/unotes/README.md

 #### CodeBlocks
 - Some characters are escape encoded undesireably.

+#### Open Workspace Folder
+- Before using Unotes you must have a folder currently opened in the workspace.

+#### Multiple Workspace Folder Not Supported
+- Unotes currently does not support multiple workspace folders open.
+This may be a future enhancement.

 ## Acknowlegments
 Unotes is here largely thanks to
 - [tui editor](https://github.com/nhnent/tui.editor)